00NoisyMime00/nursery_management_project/README.md

-# nursery_management
+# Nursery Management -  3 in 1 business solution

+It's a 3 in 1 complete business management tool for nursery owners, <br>
+1. A complete E-commerce website for owners to list their nursery products and sell them. <br>
+2. A tool to provide statistical analysis on nursery profit and employee performance. <br>
+3. A one stop shop to manage all the employees working in the nursery, plants sown, inventory available, etc..

+## Setup:
 Please Use UBUNTU/MAC and not windows if you want your life to be any good.

-### Note: All commands are to be executed from base folder unless stated otherwise.
-This is just production code and not all good practices are used.

-### NOte: Fork this repo, and make a separate branch!!! don't commit on master please!!!! ask me if you have any doubts!

-## create a virtual environment in the base folder
+### create a virtual environment in the base folder
 `python3 -m venv venv`

-## activate the virtial environment
+### activate the virtual environment
 `source venv/bin/activate`

-## Install the requirements
+### Install the requirements
 `pip3 install -r requirements.txt`

-## Link to database, create a new database on your mysql from the root user
+### Link to database, create a new database on your mysql from the root user
-### Log on to mysql as root user,
+#### Log on to mysql as root user,
 `mysql -u root -p`
 <br/>
 write you password, then create database: